REBT Treatment (Rational Emotive Behavior Therapy)

-It teaches to identify, dispute, evaluate, and act against self- defeating irrational beliefs not only to feel better but also to get better.
+Learning to identify, dispute, evaluate, and act against self, defeating irrational beliefs not only to feel better but also to get better.

-Though REBT, a person learns to reduce the conflicts with others and how to improve health.
+Learning to reduce conflicts with others and how to improve health.

-The individual learns and accepts that the main cause of his/her emotional reactions is the beliefs about the event instead of the event itself.
+Learning and accepting that the main cause of his/her emotional reactions is the beliefs about the event instead of the event itself.

-Learn how to not react to their irrational thoughts
+Learning how not to react to their irrational thoughts

-Realize that at times, a person can’t control his/her life.
-But, can control how the way they react to the situations.
+Realizing that at times, a person can’t control his/her life but can control how they react to the situations.

 What is REBT therapy used for?

-Rational therapy is used to teach an individual with emotional issues how to identify self-defeating and irrational tendencies that are illogical, unrealistic, and absolutist, and replace them with self-helping and rational ones.
+Rational Emotive Therapy is used to teach an individual with emotional issues on how to identify self-defeating and irrational tendencies that are illogical, unrealistic, and absolutist, and replace them with self-helping and rational ones.